 Because of these insights, we must measure the result of knowledge productivity in terms of improvements and innovation of processes and services, and use the quantity vs quality foresight of Drucker – knowledge productivity comes about when we ask “what is the job (i.e. effect needed)?”

-Sustainable value lies not in the improved or innovative ‘process’ or ‘service’ as such, it lies in what we in the past perhaps considered the side consequence, namely the growing of our competence to generate such improvements and innovations, and so our human ability to create quality – together!
+Sustainable value lies not in the improved or innovative ‘process’ or ‘service’ as such, it lies in what we in the past perhaps considered the side consequence, namely the growing of our capability to generate such improvements and innovations, and so our human ability to create quality – together!

 Indeed when we offer ideas to improve or innovate, and take on ourselves an accountability for quality (what is the job – i.e. effect), not only quantity (how do we do it – i.e. output), then the conditions for our growth changes.